kamchatka-volcano/hot_teacup/README.md

 # ☕hot_teacup
 [![build & test (clang, gcc, MSVC)](https://github.com/kamchatka-volcano/hot_teacup/actions/workflows/build_and_test.yml/badge.svg?branch=master)](https://github.com/kamchatka-volcano/hot_teacup/actions/workflows/build_and_test.yml)

-**hot_teacup** - is a C++17 library for parsing HTTP requests data received over the FastCGI connection and forming HTTP responses.
-It supports reading of HTTP headers, cookies, query strings, URL encoded and multipart forms.
-The library is designed to be used with the FastCGI protocol, so input data is expected to be percent-decoded by the web server.
-The headers are self-explanatory, so there's no documentation.
-You can also check the unit tests if you need examples of usage.
+**hot_teacup** is a C++17 library for parsing HTTP request data received over a FastCGI connection and forming HTTP responses.
+It supports reading HTTP headers, cookies, query strings, URL encoded forms, and multipart forms.
+The library is designed for use with the FastCGI protocol, so input data is expected to be percent-decoded by the web server.
+The headers are self-explanatory, so there is no documentation.
+If you need examples of usage, you can also check the unit tests.

 ### Installation
 Download and link the library from your project's CMakeLists.txt: